pcraster/pcraster/documentation/pcraster_aguila/Data.rst

 ==============
 As described above, Aguila supports data sets with various kinds of dimensions.
 Every unique combination of dimensions gives rise to a data set type.

 For some types of data sets, there are convenient data formats available, for example raster formats.
 For other data set types, we had to come up with some conventions to be able to store the values.
-There is, for example, no convenient data format availabe for storing uncertain spatio-temporal values.
+There is, for example, no convenient data format available for storing uncertain spatio-temporal values.

 This section describes the various types of data sets, and the next section describes the formats for storing the attribute values and some naming conventions used.
 The grey nodes in the figure below show data set types are not implemented.
 They are drawn and mentioned in the text for completeness.